mikaeloLombard/Java-Labs/README.md

 # Java-Labs
-Challenges, labs, problems, and presentations, with Java
+Challenges, labs, problems, and presentations, with Java.